 Man Overboard!
 What To Do If Someone Falls Off the Boat

-You need to act fast when someone goes overboard, as any hesitation could make the difference between life and death for the victim.
+You need to act fast when someone falls off a boat, as any hesitation could make the difference between life and death for the man (or woman) overboard.

 There are three important actions to remember for recovering the victim in a man overboard situation:

 When a person falls overboard, you need to react immediately to first avoid striking the victim with the propellers, and then to retrieve the victim as quickly as possible.

 Take the following steps during the “reaction phase” of a man overboard situation: